-The Law Offices of Prosper Shaked is prepared to help you and your family pursue justice against a coach that used their position to sexually abuse your child.
-To schedule a free legal consultation to discuss your claim, contact the Law Offices of Prosper Shaked at (305) 690-0244.
+Prosper Shaked Accident Injury Attorneys PA is prepared to help you and your family pursue justice against a coach that used their position to sexually abuse your child.
+To schedule a free legal consultation to discuss your claim, contact Prosper Shaked at (305) 694-2676.

 Florida Laws Against Molestation

 Florida has passed several laws against the molestation of minors.
 Many of these laws fall under Florida Statute 800.04(5), which formally labels the criminal charge of molestation as “lewd or lascivious molestation.”
 This statute protects children under the age of 16 that are forced to engage in sexual activity by an adult or even another minor.